-- The disputed domain name contains the "INTESA" word element of the Complainant's trademarks in its entirety and thus they are almost identical (i.e. confusingly similar) to the Complainant's trademarks since the domain name differs from the Complainant trademarks only by the descriptive Italian expression "RIATTIVAZIONE" (meaning "reactivation" in Italian).
+- The disputed domain name contains the "INTESA" and "SAN PAOLO" word elements of the Complainant's trademarks in its entirety and thus they are almost identical (i.e. confusingly similar) to the Complainant's trademarks since the domain names differ from the Complainant trademarks only by the descriptive expression "SICUREZZA-DEVICE" which can be roughly translated as "SECURE-DEVICE".